Our SEND Offer

 - 7. What support will there be for my child’s overall emotional health and well-being?

-At Sandy Lane Nursery and Forest School (Alternative Provision), all nursery staff are experienced in working with and supporting children with a variety of additional and complex needs.
-We may feel it would be beneficial for your child to be based or have more time in our ‘Alternative Provision’ where we offer a higher level of staffing support.
-Our Alternative Provision is based within four smaller, quieter rooms which have been purpose built, furnished and resourced to meet the physical, learning and emotional needs of our children.
+At Sandy Lane Nursery and Forest School (Rainbow Room), all nursery staff are experienced in working with and supporting children with a variety of additional and complex needs.
+We may feel it would be beneficial for your child to be based or have more time in our ‘Specialist SEND Provision’ where we offer a higher level of staffing support.
+Our Specialist SEND Provision is based within four smaller, quieter rooms which have been purpose built, furnished and resourced to meet the physical, learning and emotional needs of our children.

 The nursery session is structured to ensure the following: